 The headgear is usually made of materials like Neoprene, nylon, and plastic with various properties.
 Of course, softer materials like neoprene and nylon will wear much faster than plastic ones, but they’ll feel pretty good on your head in training.
 If you train BJJ and you play guard a lot there’s almost no other choice but to go for soft material BJJ headgear.

 Plastic headgear will, without a doubt, offer more protection for your ears, but your training partners won’t be pretty happy with it.
 If you’re both not careful it can injure them, and that’s something you would like to avoid, right?

 Straps should play a huge role when buying a BJJ headgear as it determines how effective it’s going to stay on your head during hard training.
 There are different types of straps for different kinds of headgear so make sure you think about it when buying.

-While wearing something on your head we all want it to be as light as it can be.
+While wearing something on our head we all want it to be as light as it can be.
 So is the case with BJJ headgear.
-But, as in most cases something that weights more offers more protection too.
+But, as in most cases something that weighs more offers more protection too.

 As always, price is a determining factor when buying anything so it is with the BJJ headgear.
 You’ll have to compensate for some stuff in order to have a lower price.
 It’s up to you to choose what works the best for you and we’ll try to help you as much as we can.

 When to use BJJ headgear?

 The main purpose of BJJ ear guards is to protect your ears while you train BJJ pre or after damaging your ears.
 Some people use them as precautionary measures, but most people use BJJ headgear only when they damage their ears as part of the post-operative process.
 That process usually lasts for 3 months, and training without any ear guards after surgery is a pretty bad idea.